comit-network/RFCs/registry-RFC-002.md

 If present, expected hints are `alpha_asset` and `beta_asset`.
 Both or none of them must be included.

 #### Quantity too high
-The receiver does not want to proceed with such asset quantity and may accept the request if a lower asset quantity was requested.
+The receiver declines the offered asset quantity and may accept the request if a different asset quantity is requested.
 `value`: `quantity-too-high`
 ##### `parameters`
 Hints are optional.